amarasovic/amarasovic.github.io/contact/index.md

 **Undergraduate students**

 * You must be proficient in python.
-* You completed or are enrolled at least one of the following courses: CS 5340 (Natural Language Processing), CS 5353 (Deep Learning), or CS 5966 (Local Explanations for Deep Learning Models).
+* You completed or are enrolled in at least one of the following courses: CS 5340 (Natural Language Processing), CS 5353 (Deep Learning), or CS 5966 (Local Explanations for Deep Learning Models).

 **MS students**